arpi2003ta/ml/README.md

-omr part, ui design ,report -> left prediction can't be done because of the dataset
+omr part, ui design ,report -> left.
+prediction can't be done because of the dataset